ekiro/haps/README.md

 ```

 `heater` is a dependency name, and `Heater` is a class that will be
-instantiated and injected. `Heather` may also be a function or any callable object (i.e. factory).
+instantiated and injected. `Heater` may also be a function or any callable object (i.e. factory).

 Then, you should prepare your class.
 There are coulpe ways to do it: